vingt-2/BVHGym/readme.md

 ![demo](bvh_gym_demo.gif)
 ===================================

 Loads BVH animation file and plays animation on an articulated ragdoll in the bullet physics engine.
+Each limb's mass is proportional to its length.

+Display:

+	White Sphere and trail: Center of Mass Position
+	Red Sphere: Center of Mass Position projected on Y=0.
+	Red Line: Center Of Mass velocity
+	Blue Line: Center Of Mass acceleration (smoothed) Green Line: Total Angular Momentum of the Skeleton System.

 Controls: